 Peppermint Oil

-While this scent is typically pleasant to humans, mice are also said to hate the strong smell of peppermint oil, making it the perfect essential oil to deter rodents from your home.
+Peppermint oil is commonly used as a mouse repellent due to its strong scent.
 Peppermint oil can be used in a variety of ways, from diffusing it to diluting the oil with water and using it to wipe down your countertops.

 Citrus Oil